andreasgerstmayr/deployments/openshift/tempo/README.md

 # Tempo
-Tempo Microservices multi-tenant deployment with OpenTelemetry collector (k8sattributes and spanmetrics) and HotROD, k6-tracing and MinIO.
+Tempo Microservices multi-tenant (`platform` and `user` tenants) deployment with OpenTelemetry collector (k8sattributes and spanmetrics) and HotROD, k6-tracing and MinIO.

 ## Setup
-The following operators must be installed prior to applying the manifests:
-* **Tempo Operator**
-* **Red Hat build of OpenTelemetry**

 To store spanmetrics, cluster monitoring must be enabled when using OpenShift Local (`crc config set enable-cluster-monitoring true`).

 ```